 \section{Estimation of the stellar mass function}

-Once we have good quality stellar masses for quiescent and star-forming galaxies, we are ready to obtain the SMF of J-PLUS DR3.
-We decide to follow the method described in \cite{pozzetti2010} for estimating mass completeness, using the $1/V_{max}$ technique and bootstrapping to estimate the errors.
+Once we obtained good-quality stellar masses for Q and SF galaxies, we obtained the SMF of J-PLUS DR3.
+We followed the method described in \cite{pozzetti2010} for estimating mass completeness, using the $1/V_{max}$ technique and bootstrapping to estimate errors.